grain-lang/grain/stdlib/array.md

 findIndex : (fn: (a => Bool), array: Array<a>) => Option<Number>
 ```

-Finds the first index in an array where the element satifies the given condition.
+Finds the first index in an array where the element satisfies the given condition.

 Parameters: